docker/docs/docker-id/index.md

 You can also log in using the `docker login` command.
 (You can read more about `docker login` [here](../engine/reference/commandline/login/).)

-> **Note:** When you use the `docker login` command, your credentials are stored in your home directory in `.docker/config.json`.
-The password is hashed in this file.
+> **Warning:** When you use the `docker login` command, your credentials are stored in your home directory in `.docker/config.json`.
+The password is base64 encoded in this file.

 ## The Accounts API